jackbenn/gengo/Rules.md

 7. **End of game.** The game is over when there are three passes in a row.

 8. **Scoring.** The final score of each player is the number of their stones currently on the board.
 The player with the most stones is the winner.
 This is equivalent to the [original scoring method](https://senseis.xmp.net/?StoneScoring) in go, rarely used today.

+9. **Handicaps.** The game may be played a **handicap** of two or more stones.
+If so, the starting (black) player may make that many plays at the begining of the game before the white player plays.

 ## Rule Questions